Garland Green: Life and career

-Written by Green, R. Browner, M. Dollinson and Jo Armstead, the record was released in the U.S. in August 1969.
+Written by Green, R. Browner, M. Dollinson and Jo Armstead, the record was released in the US in August 1969.
 It sold a million copies by March 1971.
 Uni released an album from Green, but the follow-up single did not sell well and Green eventually left MCA, also parting company with Armstead.
 He then signed with Atlantic Records subsidiary, Cotillion Records, which released five singles from Garland, but only one proved a real success, "Plain and Simple Girl".
 Produced and arranged by Donny Hathaway, this reached the R&B Top 20.

 Moving on to Spring Records in 1973, Green recorded five more singles, some of which charted modestly, notably "Let the Good Times Roll" (not the Shirley and Lee song) and "Bumpin' and Stompin'."
 His recording for the label, "Just What The Doctor Ordered", remained unissued until 1990, when it was included on a compilation album of his Spring singles on the UK label, Ace/Kent.
 A move then to RCA Records resulted in three singles and an album, produced by the Los Angeles, California producer/singer Leon Haywood.

 In 1979, Green moved to California, and eventually signed with a small independent label, Ocean-Front Records for an album produced by Lamont Dozier and Arleen Schesel, the latter of whom Green later married.
 The album featured a re-worked version of a major hit for Dozier 10 years earlier, "Trying to Hold on to My Woman".
 When the label closed, Green continued to record and self-release.
 In 2011, Green signed a deal for a brand new album with Special Soul Music, a new division of the label CDS Records.
 The album, entitled I Should've Been The One, was released February 2012.
 It was his first album of new material in 29 years.

+Green's death at the age of 83 was announced on February 9, 2026.